jobergner/backent-cli/README.md

 setter methods.

 ### TODO
-- SetTargetPlayer (a reference field) calls the `setPlayer` method, which removes the child element.
-CRITICAL ERROR!!!
-- is `build` the right command for validating? (compile?)
 - review error handling in server
 - review channel handling in server
 - find a neat way for integration tests
+- is `build` the right command for validating? (compile?)
 - find a way to create a UI to observe changes  (one where you can define and send actions, get the updated state, the state change, and response displayed)
 - custom handlers
 - data persistence
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - release tree func (release slices, maps, and the pointers themselves)
+- (this only appeared to be an issue because i didnt consider that the Setters create an entirely new Ref with anyContainer as child.
+So the ElementKind is always empty and the delete mthod of the child is therefore never triggered.
+For more clarity I added a deleteCurrentChild parameter to the function) SetTargetPlayer (a reference field) calls the `setPlayer` method, which removes the child element.
+CRITICAL ERROR!!!